Worst. Reward. Ever. – Why you should change your online loyalty rewards passwords ASAP!

 One of the best ways to address this problem is to use a unique username and password combination on all of your online accounts, including your loyalty and rewards accounts.
 Unfortunately, it’s hard to keep track of all of these credentials.
 That’s why most people use their pets’ names, birth dates, and easy-to-remember-but-easy-to-guess passwords like 12345.

 With cybercriminals targeting online loyalty accounts, it’s crucial to change your loyalty account passwords ASAP.
-Take online banking security even further by using a free password manager like SpeedyPassword to create and manage unique passwords for ALL of your online accounts.
+Take online banking security even further by using a password manager.

 April 8, 2015 / By: Celeste